SeyitDuman/sd_eicmslinks/README.md

 5. Install it through prestashop back office.
 6. After install, module add automatically plugin to rich editor TinyMCE

+## Compiling assets
+**For development**

+We use _Webpack_ to compile our javascript and scss files.
+In order to compile those files, you must :
+1. have _Node 10+_ installed locally
+2. run `npm install` in the root folder to install dependencies
+3. then run `npm run watch` to compile assets and watch for file changes

+**For production**

+Run `npm run build` to compile for production.
+Files are minified, `console.log` and comments dropped.

 ## :eyes: Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)

 [![paypal](https://raw.githubusercontent.com/SeyitDuman/sd_eicmslinks/master/views/img/paypal_donate.jpg)](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=7DYHRZRNJBXQ2)